 Being a filter feeder, the oyster has to filter a large quantity of water in order to obtain its nutrients.
 They are very effective at filtering water since a single oyster can filter up to 2 gallons of water per hour.
-A group of oysters, which is commonly called an oyster reef, has a huge impact on its habitat and removing them can cause serious problems for all the marine wildlife.
+A group of oysters, which is commonly called an oyster reef, has a huge impact on its habitat.
+Removing them can cause serious problems for all the marine wildlife.

 Several studies have shown that oysters and mussels have the capacity to dramatically alter nitrogen levels in estuaries.
 So it turns out oyster reefs work like sewage treatment plants, which lure bacteria to convert nitrogen into gas.

 And even more, oysters can prevent erosion since they live along the shoreline and form reefs.
-As damaging waves travel toward the coast, they first hit oyster reefs, which dissipate the wave energy, diminishing its effects on the shore.
+As damaging waves travel toward the coast, they first hit oyster reefs, which dissipate the wave energy.
+They help with the diminishing effects on the shore.
 This decreases the amount of sediment being pulled away from the shoreline, therefore decreasing erosion.

-Multiple studies have shown individual oysters are capable of filtering up to 50 gallons of water per day, and thus oyster reefs can significantly improve water quality and clarity, therefore we can call the oyster as one of the best ecosystem engineers of the marine wildlife.
+Multiple studies have shown individual oysters are capable of filtering up to 50 gallons of water per day.
+Thus oyster reefs can significantly improve water quality and clarity.
+We can call the oyster as one of the best ecosystem engineers of the marine wildlife.
 Oysters and clams are also used by many people as an effective water filter for their fish tanks as they are cheap and they don’t require a specific maintenance.

 Right now researchers are investigating the beneficial effects of raising seaweed and kelp, in conjunction with bivalves, to clean coastal waters.
-Water filtering is a process that takes time and money, and having a method of doing it naturally is something that we should appreciate and make sure it lasts.
+Water filtering is a process that takes time and money.
+Having a method of doing it naturally is something that we should appreciate and make sure it lasts.